-A culture of innovation also tends to lend itself to evolving into or becoming an integral part of your company perspective.
+A culture of innovation also tends to seamlessly become a central part of a company's overall perspective.

 Historically many organisations talk a good game about how collaboration drives innovation.
 But in reality when you look further into the foundations of how they are building collaborative cultures, there's not much substance behind all their talk.

 Everyone loves a good brainstorming session, but applying this every once in a while doesn’t form a culture of collaboration.
 Neither does giving your team access to every collaboration tool on the market.